 Sarah Loy holds a Bachelors and Masters in Plant Science from the University of New Hampshire.
-Her volunteer work over the years ranges from being a Girl Scouts troop leader, assisting families experiencing homelessness through Seacoast Family Promise, supporting the reuse and repurposing of clothing and other household items through a church rummage ministry, and acting as co-coordinator for the Greatbay Group Workcamp.
-Loy is a lifelong resident of New Hampshire.
+Her volunteer work over the years includes leading Girl Scouts troop, assisting families experiencing homelessness with Seacoast Family Promise, supporting the reuse and repurposing of items through a church rummage ministry, and serving as co-coordinator for the Great Bay Group Work Camp.
+Sarah is a lifelong resident of New Hampshire.

 Add impact to your inbox.

 Get our emails to stay in the loop.